averymoates/Project_1_CS5053/README.md

 # Create new Pixels

-Create a new pixel by implementing the `Pixel` Class.
-Doing this will add abstract functions `update()` and `draw()`.

-You need to name your new pixel and also give this new pixel a positive unique int value that is not being used by the other created pixels.

-`update()` will be called every frame so if your next pixel requires animation or has movement, then put the logic in this function.

-`draw()` is the function that will be called to draw the pixel onto the scene.

-After the new pixel class is finished, you will need to add your pixel to the pixel selector.
-This can be done in the `SceneManager.java` class.

-Look for the function called `create_selected_pixel(Vector2d position)`.
-In this function, follow the same format to add your pixel to the pixel selector.
+Depending on the pixel you want to implement, there are certain categories that are already created that you can extend from.
+These categories are:
+- Element
+    - Solid
+        - Movable solid
+    - Liquid
+    - Gas
+- Special

+After the category has been picked, just extend the base class.

+Things that all pixels need to have:
+- Unique String name
+- Unique int ID greater than 0
+- RGB color values
+- Position (x,y)

+Things that you should change:
+- `update()`

 # Notes

-The `SceneManager.java` class is a public static class.
-So, if your pixel needs to modify the pixels array that is stored in the `SceneManage.java` you should be able to do so.

-You do this by doing this, `SceneManager.get_pixels()`.
-You will have to be careful doing this.
-The pixel array has no built in protection, so you can anything that you can to a normal `ArrayList`.

 Screen coordinates is the actual pixel values of the screen.
 Default is 1920X1080.
-The mouse/cursor uses screen coordinates
+The mouse/cursor uses screen coordinates.
+In the code, x refers to the width and goes left to right from 0-1920.
+Y refers to the height and goes from top to bottom from 0-1080.

 Scene coordinates is scaled down from the screen coordinate by `SQUARE_SIZE`.
-Pixel positions uses scene coordinates
+Pixel positions uses scene coordinates.

+The drawing space is set to 190X100